alnutile/codeship-writings/behat.md

 ```

-Alright so we now want to take our `feature` which has some custom steps in there and have Behat stub these out in the `features/bootstrap/UserAuthenticationContext.php`
+Alright, so we now want to take our `feature` which has some custom steps in there and have Behat stub these out in the `features/bootstrap/UserAuthenticationContext.php`

 ```
 vendor/bin/behat --suite user_auth --append-snippets
 ```

-Now that file will be full of stubbed out tests that have the annotations to connect to your steps and then the a `PendingException` to let you know there is more work to do.
+Now that file will be full of stubbed out functions that have the annotations to connect to your feature's steps that throw a `PendingException` to let you know there is more work to do.

 Keep in mind `Then I should see "You are logged in!"` in this example is a Mink related step so there is nothing else I need to do but `And I fill in the form with my username and password and submit the form` is custom so I need to fill in some code there.